sasiperi/alexa-spring-boot/alexa-spring-boot-starter/README.md

 **Note:

   * AlexaProperties is a comvenient class (bean) injected, to access any props starting with "alexa."
-  * AlexaProperties bean is injected by starter and can be autowired to detect all/any props starting with "alexa." in your skill project a) either to override default properties from starter b) or you want your own properties.
+  * AlexaProperties bean is injected by starter and can be autowired to detect all/any props starting with "alexa." in your skill project
+      - either to override default properties from starter
+      - or you want your own properties.
+      - **For example*
-   For example if you created a brand new prop called alexa.myProp then @alexaProperties.getMyprop() will give you this value OR if you have alexa.hello-intent  @alexaProperties.getHelloIntent() will give inject the overriden value into your skill app.
+          - If you created a brand new prop called alexa.myProp then @alexaProperties.getMyprop() will give you this value
+	      - OR if you have alexa.hello-intent  @alexaProperties.getHelloIntent() will give inject the overriden value into your skill app.

 ##### Authentication, Autherization and Account Linking
   * To enable authentication, autherization, you may need to override other methods in the default impl.